rparnas/ry-docs/coding-standard.md

 public int PropertyName { get; set; }
 ````

-* If you must use a backing field for a property, prefix the names with an underscore.
+* If you must use a backing field for a property, prefix the backing field's name with an underscore.

 ````
 public int PropertyName